Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Lewis meanwhile was enjoying his weekly break from study to watch it alongside him.
 He had climbed - carefully - onto Vedreg’s wide back and was grinning at the comedy.

 "I do not understand" Vedreg said.
-“His name is to drop a small object?
-It is… absurd.”
+"His name is to drop a small object?
+It is… absurd."

 "That’s the point, dude, yeah.
 It’s surreal."